bookofproofs/bookofproofs.github.io/_sources/history/19th-century/castelnuovo.md

 **Castelnuovo** was an Italian mathematician who worked in algebraic geometry.
 He also worked in probability and relativity.

 ### Mathematical Profile (Excerpt):
-* Enrico Castelnuovo, a strong supporter of Italian unification, merits an entry in the Dizionario Biografico Degli Italiani of comparable size to that of his son Guido Castelnuovo.
 * Guido attended the Foscarini grammar school in Venice, where his mathematics teacher was Aureliano Faifofer.
 * There Castelnuovo was taught by Veronese who gave him an interest in geometry.
 * Castelnuovo graduated from Padua in 1886 and spent the following year in Rome on a postgraduate scholarship.